UmerFruit/Tech_Diary/_posts/2025-08-09-setting-up-enhanced-session-in-hyper-v-for-linux.md

 6. Finally, Attach Ubuntu (or any other distribution) ISO.

 **Install Ubuntu**
 Follow on screen configurations if you know what you are doing or follow a tutorial on how to install that linux distro if you don't.

+***Important***: Remember to disable auto login during setup. i.e.
+- [X] Require my password to login
+otherwise enhanced session's RDP won't work

 **Post-Installation**
 Get the latest version of linux tools from: [Hinara's Github](https://github.com/Hinara/linux-vm-tools/tree/master) they currently have support for arch and ubuntu (so any debian based distro is also covered).
 I personally haven't tried to run arch in hyper-v yet, so use that at your own risk.